qsaifudin/java-postgresql-online-library/README.md

 - Automatic Deadline: The borrowing system automatically sets a deadline for returning borrowed books.
 - Book Management (Admin): Admins can add new books to the library.

+Detail setup instructions and system requirements are already available in the `README.me` file inside the backend and frontend folders.

 ## Author

 - **Saifudin**